The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 Although these notes probably would be helpful (to varying degrees) for persons using a variety of laptop computers for mobile research and writing, they will be the most relevant for other persons using ThinkPads from circa 2015-2019, especially models with hardware specifications that are similar to those of the X270.
 Examples include the X260, X280, T460/T560, T470/T570, T480/T580, T490/T590, and the various X1 Carbons from the same model years.

 I do not intend for these notes to be comprehensive, nor do I guarantee the accuracy and/or utility of anything contained within them.
-For one example of a complication, my dotfiles currently require manual interventions that vary from hardware setup to hardware setup.
+For one example of a complication, my dotfiles currently require manual interventions that vary from setup to setup.
 (In the future, I might explore automation options with scripting and/or the creation of separate git branches for different operating systems and/or hardware configurations.)

 Accordingly, instead of recommending that the reader put full faith in what I have written here, I humbly point him/her to the following sources.
-I have used all of these to prepare my own setup notes:
+I have used all of these to prepare my own notes:

 - For a full-length introduction to OpenBSD, including a detailed installation guide, everyone ought to turn to the official OpenBSD Frequently Asked Questions (FAQ) document.
 The FAQ is OpenBSD’s meticulously curated handbook.
-It is accessible either for online reading at openbsd.org/faq or for offline reading by downloading it from OpenBSD’s CVS or the GitHub mirror (for example, one may use
+It is accessible either for online reading at openbsd.org/faq or for offline reading by downloading it from OpenBSD’s CVS or the GitHub mirror.
+For example, one may use

 git clone https://github.com/openbsd/www

-to have the whole website accessible for local reading in any Web browser). - OpenBSD’s internal manual pages (“man pages”) have been built to be as close to comprehensive as possible.
+to have the whole website accessible for local reading in any Web browser. - OpenBSD’s internal manual pages (“man pages”) have been built to be as close to comprehensive as possible.
 The FAQ routinely points the reader to the man pages for richer documentation.
-Whenever OpenBSD documentation says “item(#),” that is a reference to the manual’s entry at category #, entry item, which may be accessed at the terminal inside OpenBSD by typing
+Whenever OpenBSD documentation says “item(#),” that is a reference to the manual’s entry at category #, entry [item], which may be accessed at the terminal inside OpenBSD by typing

 man # item